source-foundry/Slice-docs/content/docs/install.md

 ### Homebrew installation

-macOS users can install, upgrade, and uninstall Slice with [Homebrew](https://brew.sh/) and the Source Foundry tap room.
+macOS users can install, upgrade, and uninstall Slice with [Homebrew](https://brew.sh/) and the Source Foundry taproom.

 Use the following commands to install: